 Only last year, Statista reported that the number of smartphone users stood at 3.2 billion.
-This number is expected to rise to 3.5 billion by the end of this year, 3.8 billion by 2021, and even beyond that in the years to come.
+This number is expected to rise to 3.8 billion by this year, and even beyond that in the years to come.

-Now would be the right time for organisations to consider getting their very own mobile apps for business operations and dealings.
+Now would be the right time for organisations to consider getting their very own business mobile apps for everyday operations and dealings.

 Is A Mobile-Friendly Website Not Enough For A Business?

-While many businesses are rapidly adopting a mobile-first approach for their web applications, there are numerous advantages of mobile apps for businesses which you cannot get via a simple mobile-friendly website.
+While many businesses are rapidly adopting a mobile-first approach for their web applications, there are numerous advantages of mobile apps for businesses that you cannot get via a simple mobile-friendly website.

 Why It Is Time To Consider A Mobile App For Your Business

-A website restricts you in terms of the design and outlook of your business application.
-In contrast, you can tailor a mobile app to a particular user’s needs.
+A website restricts you in terms of the design and outlook of your business application and support.
+In contrast, you can tailor your mobile business app to a particular user’s needs.
 For example, when using WhatsApp, users can choose a chat background image of their choice.
 As part of the latest update, a ‘Dark Mode’ option has also been introduced.
 Other apps also allow users who suffer from colour blindness or other visual impairments to modify the graphical elements of the app according to their needs.

 Furthermore, it is challenging to come up with an interface that is easy to navigate for everyone.
 There is no standard website format that everyone would be familiar with.
 However, with mobile apps, you can leverage commonly-used mobile device features and functionalities which every user must already be familiar with.
 Standard, intuitive design elements make mobile apps much easier to go about.